-Absences due to illness will be authorised unless the school has genuine cause for concern about the authenticity of the illness.
+Absences due to illness will be authorised using the 'l' code, unless the school has genuine cause for concern about the authenticity of the illness, in which case the 'O' code may be used.

-The school will provide support to pupils who are absent from school because of illness for a period of less than 15 school days by liaising with the pupil's parents to arrange schoolwork as soon as the pupil is able to cope with it or part-time education at school.
+The school will provide support to pupils who are absent from school because of illness for a period of less than 15 school days by liaising with the pupil's parents.
+Schoolwork will be sent home if medical evidence is provided and clearly states that the pupil is unfit for school.
+Schoolwork sent home may be limited to a certain number of subjects and will be determined on a case by case basis.
+The school will assess whether the pupil is able to cope with the work or whether a combination of home-learning and part-time education in school would be more appropriate.
 The school will give due consideration to which aspects of the curriculum are prioritised in consultation with the pupil, their family and relevant members of staff.

-For periods of absence that are expected to last for 15 or more school days, either in one absence or over the course of a school year, the named person with responsibility for pupils with health needs will notify the LA, who will take responsibility for the pupil and their education.
+For periods of absence that are expected to last for 15 or more school days, either in one absence or over the course of a school year, the Attendance Officer will notify the LA.

-Where absences are anticipated or known in advance, the school will liaise with the LA to enable education provision to be provided from the start of the pupil's absence.
+Where extended absences are anticipated or known in advance, the school will liaise with the LA to enable education provision to be provided from the start of the pupil's absence.